-KEITH MITNICK works with Mireille Roddier.
-Favorite projects from their design practice include: a pavilion that joins split views of opposite directions in Tulsa, a garden that reflects itself to infinity in Chaumont-sur-Loire, and most recently- an empty space in Ohio that cast shadows in three directions.
+Keith Mitnick works with Mireille Roddier.
+Favorite projects from their design practice include: a pavilion that joins split views of opposite directions in Tulsa; a garden that reflects itself to infinity in Chaumont-sur-Loire; and most recently- an empty space in Ohio that cast shadows in three directions.
 Mitnick's first book, Artificial Light, was published by Princeton Architectural Press in 2008, and he is currently finishing his second book, Rainy Sea, from which the article in this issue has been adapted.
 He teaches at the University of Michigan.

-KATIE SHIMA (MArch Columbia University Graduate School of Architecture, Planning, and Preservation) is an artist and designer based in New York City.
+Katie Shima (MArch Columbia University Graduate School of Architecture, Planning, and Preservation) is an artist and designer based in New York City.
 Katie has had exhibitions, installations, and performances at Bridge Gallery, Mighty Tanaka Gallery, Charles Bank Gallery, and others in New York City as well as D.A.K. in Denmark.
 Katie is a founding member of the electronic noise art group Loud Objects and currently works as an architectural designer at Situ Studio.

-CARLOS TEIXEIRA founded Vazio S/A in 2002 and published the books Under construction: history of the void in BH (Cosac Naify, 1999), O Condomínio Absoluto (or The Ultimate Skyscraper, C/Arte, 2009), and Entre: Architecture from the Performing Arts (Artifice Books, 2012).
-His work has been exhibited at the V&A Museum (London), Sao Paulo Architecture Biennial, Pavilion of l'Arsenal (Paris), IX Architecture International Biennial of Venice, the RIBA (London), and the Sao Paulo International Art Biennial.
+Carlos Teixera graduated in architecture and has a Masters Degree at the Architectural Association.
+He founded Vazio S/A in 2002 and published the books "Under construction: history of the void in BH" (Cosac Naify, 1999), "O Condomínio Absoluto" (or The ultimate skyscraper, C/Arte, 2009), and Entre: Architecture from the Performing Arts (Artifice Books, 2012).
+His work was already exhibited at the V&A Museum (London), Sao Paulo Architecture Biennial; Pavillion of l'Arsenal (Paris); IX Architecture International Biennial of Venice; the RIBA (London), Sao Paulo International Art Biennial, among other venues.

-In the pursuit of "aptitude", studioAPT (Architecture Project Theory) schemes at a variety of scales, combining the expeditious and the unexpected into efforts including architectural design, graphics, residential plans, and a variety of researches, diatribes and instruction sets.
-JULIA MCMORROUGH is Associate Professor of Practice at Taubman College at the University of Michigan, and has worked professionally since 1992 in architecture firms in Kansas City, New York, Boston, and Columbus, Ohio, frequently as lead designer on projects throughout the country.
-She is a cofounder of the research and design collaborative studio-APT, and is the author of Materials, Structures, and Standards: All the Details Architects Need to Know But Can Never Find, for which a second edition is forthcoming.
-JOHN MCMORROUGH is a cofounder of the design/research practice studioAPT and Chair of the Architecture Program at the University of Michigan Taubman College of Architecture and Urban Planning.
-As an architect John has worked for design offices in Kansas City, New York, Boston and Rotterdam, and has taught theory and design at the Yale School of Architecture, Massachusetts Institute of Technology, the Ohio State University, and the Institute of Architecture at the University of Applied Arts in Vienna, Austria.
+studioAPT (Architecture Project Theory): In the pursuit of "aptitude", studioAPT schemes at a variety of scales, combining the expeditious and the unexpected into efforts including architectural design, graphics, residential plans, and a variety of $researches, diatribes \, and \, instruction \, sets. \, Julia \, McMorrough \, is \, Associate$ Professor of Practice at Taubman College at the University of Michigan, and has worked professionally since 1992 in architecture firms in Kansas City, New York, Boston, and Columbus.
+Ohio, frequently as lead designer on projects throughout the country.
+She is a co-founder of the research and design collaborative studio-APT, and is the author of Materials, Structures, and Standards: All the Details Architects Need to Know But Can Never Find, for which a second edition is forthcoming.
+John McMorrough is a cofounder of the design/research practice studio-APT and Chair of the Architecture Program at the University of Michigan Taubman ${\sf College}\ of\ Architecture\ and\ Urban\ Planning.\ As\ an\ architect\ John\ has\ worked\ for\ any order of\ Architect\ Architec$ design offices in Kansas City, New York, Boston and Rotterdam, and has taught theory and design at the Yale School of Architecture, Massachusetts Institute of Technology, the Ohio State University, and the Institute of Architecture at the University of Applied Arts in Vienna, Austria.
 His current writings on contemporary design include treatments of supergraphics, pedestrian malls, and the apocalypse.